nvrsw/homepage/content/en/home/products.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.

-title = "Showcase"
+title = "Products"
-subtitle = "Installation / Construction Cases for Various Environments such as Apartments, Government Offices, Military Forces"
+subtitle = "NVR / CMS / NDS / CMS"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
-  page_type = "showcase"
+  page_type = "products"

   # Choose how much pages you would like to display (0 = all pages)
   count = 5